kellyjf/ext-wifitest/README.md

 5. make

 ### Gotchas
-1. After running makeconfig or linux-makeconfig, do "make saveconfigs" and (cd ../ext-wifitest; git status) to see if you need to share anything
+1. After running makeconfig or linux-makeconfig, do "make saveall" and (cd ../ext-wifitest; git status) to see if you need to share anything
 2. After a git-pull in ../ext-wifitest, do "make wifitest_defconfig" again to pick up new packags 3.